tderrien/FEELnc/README.md

 **- INPUT :**

-It makes use of the intrinsic properties of fasta sequences (ORF and mRNA sizes, k-mer frequencies...) of two training files:
+It makes use of the intrinsic properties of input sequences (ORF and mRNA sizes, k-mer frequencies...) based on 2 training files:

-	- known_mRNA.gtf   : a set of known protein_coding transcripts
+	- known_mRNA.gtf (or .fa)   : a set of known protein_coding transcripts
-	- known_lncRNA.gtf : a set of known lncRNA transcripts
+	- known_lncRNA.gtf  (or .fa): a set of known lncRNA transcripts

 If you have a set of known lncRNAs, you could run the module like: